 From the Dursleys’ perspective, being a witch or wizard, even one of Muggle ancestry, translates to bearing a permanent mark of shame: of having a kind of illness or defect and of having a second-class status because of it.
 This second class status justifies, in their eyes, treating Harry like a prisoner.
 Affected by stigma and by ignorance, Harry’s guardians are not his guardians nor his advocates – they are his overseers and his victimizers.
 Terrified of what might happen if he were to learn about his wizard status and both fearing and hating him for his difference, which is symbolically marked on his forehead with a scar, the Dursleys take great pains to keep Harry confined and to prevent him from developing self-awareness and agency.

 They try to prevent him from receiving mail.
 This is how we, as readers, know that Harry is not being treated fairly and that his rights as a sentient being -a human and a wizard- are being violated.
 If Harry were being treated with dignity, he would have been able to receive mail, like any other person, but Harry, in this chapter, is treated as if he is No One.
-And so it is with sweeping moral irony that Rowling titles her third chapter “The Letters from No One.”
+And so it is with sweeping moral irony that the novel’s author, J.K.
+Rowling, titles its third chapter “The Letters from No One.”
 It is No One who comes to verify Harry’s Someone-ness, his wizardness (his unique, non-conforming disABLED humanity).
 Contrary to the Dursleys’ wishes to make Harry believe that no one cares for him and that he is “no one,” Harry is, indeed, someone – someone important.
 And the “No One” who is trying to send him a letter in the mail is, in fact, someone important, too.
 “No One” is actually Minerva McGonagall, Deputy Headmistress of Hogwarts School of Witchcraft and Wizardry.
 Professor Minerva is named after the Roman virgin goddess of wisdom and wisely-strategized warfare; this goddess, known as Athena in Greek mythological stories, is armor-clad and known for shape-shifting, and is usually portrayed in art, in addition to wielding a shield of the head of Medusa, with her sacred creature (her patronus) – an owl: The owl of Minerva.

 In “The Letters from No One,” Harry, the boy kept in the cupboard under the stairs, is delivered a letter.
 Astonished at this, for “no one, ever, in his whole life, had written to him,” Harry holds the parchment of the letter addressed to him in his hands, in what is a significant and momentous moment in his life, only to have it “jerked sharply” away from him.